UoA-eResearch/mytardis_ingestion/README.md

  - Migrate the API keys out of an **env** file and into a more secure information repository
  - Maintain parity with UoA MyTardis development to ensure that the ingestion scripts continue to function as expected
   - As part of ongoing MyTardis development an assessment of the cost/benefit of using GraphQL as an API in place of Tastypie will be made.
 Based on the outcome of that decision modifications to the ingestion scripts may be necessary.

+### Setup
+The setup is designed for an Ubuntu/Linux setup with VS Code installed.
+For a full-detailed step-by-step setup, please refer to the Documentation channel on Teams, otherwise continue to see the following summarised steps:
+ - Repo
+  1. Generate and add an SSH key for the device this repo is to be downloaded in on GitHub.
+  2. Clone this repository via SSH.
+  3. On a terminal, cd into this repo's directory, and run the following command “sudo source ./setup/venv_setup.sh”.
+A prompt will be displayed to enter the sudo password, as well as a name for the virtual environment.
+Please enter these to run the rest of the script.
+This will create and setup a virtual environment for the repo via the poetry method.
+  4. On the terminal run “pre-commit install”.
+This will now activate the pre-commit hooks when performing the “git commit” command.
+  5. Now the terminal is ready to run project scripts.
+ - VS Code (only if this is a fresh install of Ubuntu/Linux)
+  1. Open the “vscode_extensions.txt” file (found in the ./setup folder) and copy the commands for installing the extensions.
+  2. Using the terminal (or VS Code's terminal), paste the commands here and press the Enter key to install the relevant extensions required for VS Code.

 ## Contact